Canine reproduction: Gestation and litters

-Common causes of early neonatal mortality are bacteria infection, fetal asphyxia and fading puppy syndrome.
+Common causes of early neonatal mortality are bacterial infection, fetal asphyxia and fading puppy syndrome.
 Other causes may include elective euthanasia because of congenital defects or failure to meet breed standards.

 Other multi-breed studies have put stillborn rates at 6.5–7% and early neonatal mortality at 11.5–19.8%.

 Inbreeding depression

-On the basis of an analysis of data on 42,855 Dachshund litters, it was found that as the inbreeding coefficient increased, litter size decreased and the percentage of stillborn puppies increased, thus indicating inbreeding depression.
+On the basis of an analysis of data on 42,855 Dachshund litters, it was found that as the inbreeding coefficient increased litter size decreased and the percentage of stillborn puppies increased, thus indicating inbreeding depression.
 Inbreeding depression is a reduction in progeny fitness due largely to the homozygous expression of deleterious recessive mutations.

 The gray wolves (Canis lupus) of Isle Royale National Park, Michigan, US, were a small highly inbred population that was considered to be at the threshold of extinction in 2019.
 This wolf population had been experiencing severe inbreeding depression largely due to the homozygous expression of strongly deleterious recessive mutations.
 Another highly inbred Scandinavian population of wolves (Canis lupus) also suffered from inbreeding depression that was again attributed to the homozygous expression of deleterious recessive mutations.

 Inbreeding avoidance

 Because the African wild dog (Lycaon pictus) largely exists in fragmented small populations, its existence is endangered.
 Inbreeding avoidance via mate selection is characteristic of the species and has important potential consequences for population persistence.
 Inbreeding is rare within natal packs.
-Computer-population simulations indicate that all populations continuing to avoid incestuous mating will become extinct within 100 years due to the unavailability of unrelated mates.
+Computer population simulations indicate that all populations continuing to avoid incestuous mating will become extinct within 100 years due to the unavailability of unrelated mates.
 Thus the impact of reduced numbers of suitable unrelated mates will likely have a severe demographic impact on the future viability of small wild dog populations.

 Red wolves primarily live in packs composed of a socially monogamous breeding pair and offspring of different ages.
 Using long-term data on red wolf individuals of known pedigree, it was found that inbreeding among first-degree relatives was rare.
 A likely mechanism for avoidance of inbreeding is independent dispersal trajectories from the natal pack.
 Many of the young wolves spend time alone or in small non-breeding packs composed of unrelated individuals.
 The union of two unrelated individuals in a new home range is the predominant pattern of breeding pair formation.

 Among Ethiopian wolves, most females disperse from their natal pack at about two years of age, and some become "floaters" that may successfully immigrate into existing packs.
 Breeding pairs are most often unrelated to each other, suggesting that female-biased dispersal reduces inbreeding.

 Grey wolves and Arctic foxes also exhibit inbreeding avoidance.

-Inbreeding is ordinarily avoided because it leads to a reduction in progeny fitness (inbreeding depression) due largely to the homozygous expression of deleterious recessive alleles.
+It is evolutionarily advantageous to avoid inbreeding because it leads to a reduction in progeny fitness (inbreeding depression) due largely to the homozygous expression of deleterious recessive alleles.
 Cross-fertilization between unrelated individuals ordinarily leads to the masking of deleterious recessive alleles in progeny.